storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 $ git clone https://github.com/storj/storj.git storj
 $ cd storj

-$ go install storj.io/storj/cmd/{storj-sdk,bootstrap,satellite,storagenode,uplink,gateway}
+$ make install-sim
 ```

-This will install the `storj-sdk` `satellite` `storage node` `gateway` and `uplink`binaries to wherever Go is configured to output binaries on your system.
+This will install the `storj-sim` `satellite` `storage node` `gateway` and `uplink`binaries to wherever Go is configured to output binaries on your system.
 By default, this is ~/go/bin.
 The folder must be outside of the GOPATH.
 Otherwise you will see errors.

 Next, run the setup:

 ```
 $ cd ~/storj/go/bin

-$ storj-sdk network setup
+$ storj-sim network setup
 ```

 You should see an output showing the generation of the identity certifications for the Satellite, as well as 10 storage nodes, and the Uplink.